 If you’re new to the dental assisting profession, with two years of experience or less, chances are you’re earning entry-level pay.
-DANB’s Dental Assistants Salary and Satisfaction Survey shows that dental assistants with less than a year of experience earn about $17.50 per hour.
+DANB’s Dental Assistants Salary and Satisfaction Survey shows that Certified Dental Assistants with less than a year of experience earn a median wage of $19.00 per hour, while uncertified dental assistants receive about $18.00 per hour.
 However, starting salaries will vary depending on your location and the practice type.

 As you may expect, the more experience you have, the higher your salary is likely to be.
-In fact, the results of the survey show that those dental assistants with 20-plus years of experience tend to earn the most money.
+The survey shows that those dental assistants with 15-plus years of experience tend to earn the most money.

-Twenty years can sound like a long time!
-This number may seem daunting to those with their toes at or just over the starting line.
+This number may seem daunting to those just at the starting line.
 But the good news is that dental assistants have a unique opportunity to position themselves for upward career mobility, and possibly more pay.

 “Your employer may not pay you as much if you are not as experienced,” says Ruth R., an expanded functions dental assistant with more than 20 years of experience.
 Ruth offers this advice to entry-level dental assistants who are just beginning the career-ladder climb: “You can’t expect to make a lot at first as a beginner.
 But in my experience, it has paid off to learn and stick with it.”

 One way that dental assistants can grow their salaries is to earn DANB Certified Dental Assistant (CDA) certification.
 Those who hold CDA certification make $4 more per hour than those who are not certified, according to the salary survey results.

 Dental assisting is a growing profession and a rewarding career.